15 Personality Traits That Become More Important the Older You Get

 Unsplash

-Understanding your own strengths, weaknesses, and triggers becomes increasingly important.
-It helps you make better decisions and improves your relationships, among other benefits.
-Self-awareness isn’t about being self-critical, but about knowing yourself well enough to play to your strengths and manage your shortcomings.
+Understanding your own strengths, weaknesses, and triggers becomes increasingly important as you stop wanting to repeat the same old mistakes.
+It helps you make better decisions and improves your relationships because you actually know why you’re reacting the way you are.
+Self-awareness isn’t about being self-critical or beating yourself up; it’s about knowing yourself well enough to play to your strengths and manage your shortcomings before they cause a problem.

 6. Integrity makes you someone people trust implicitly.